-Under Section 17-16-4, Code of Alabama 1975, the State reimburses counties for all sums expended by the counties in payment of expenses incurred in holding and conducting an election in which only candidates for federal or state office are nominated or elected.
-Section 17-16-2 of the Code defines these reimbursable expenses to include such items as the costs of ballots, supplies and materials furnished to election officials, the per diem and mileage provided to election officials, and the cost of preparing and furnishing lists of qualified electors.
+Under existing law, the state reimburses counties for all sums expended by the counties in payment of expenses incurred in holding and conducting an election in which only candidates for federal or state office are nominated or elected.
+Reimbursable expenses include such items as the costs of ballots, supplies, and materials furnished to election officials; the per diem and mileage provided to election officials; and the cost of preparing and furnishing lists of qualified electors.

-The list of reimbursable expenses does not include the cost of advertising and media expenses, or telephone, computer, and communications operations expenses which are authorized by Section 17-13-100, as amended by Act 2007-461, to be expended by counties that recognize Mardi Gras as a county holiday to implement additional election
+The list of reimbursable expenses does not specifically include the cost of advertising and media expenses, or telephone, computer, and communications operations expenses which are authorized by Section 17-13-100, Code of Alabama 1975, to be expended by counties that recognize Mardi Gras as a county holiday to implement additional election provisions when the date of the

-1 provisions when the date of the presidential 2 preference primary election is also Mardi Gras.
+Τ presidential preference primary election is also 2 Mardi Gras day.
 3 This bill would make legislative findings 4 regarding these expenses.
-5 In addition, the bill would include these 6 expenses into the list of election expenses 7 reimbursable by the State retroactive to the 8 February 2008 presidential preference primary 9 election.
-10 11 A BILL 12 TO BE ENTITLED 13 AN ACT 14 15 Regarding election expenses; to make legislative 16 findings; to amend Section 17-16-2, Code of Alabama 1975, to 17 clarify that certain expenses incurred by counties that 18 recognize Mardi Gras as a county holiday when the date of the 19 presidential preference primary is also Mardi Gras are 20 reimbursable by the State; and to provide for a retroactive 21 effective date.
-22 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 23 Section 1. (a) The Legislature finds that: 24 (1) Section 17-13-100, Code of Alabama 1975, as 25 amended by Act 2007-461, established additional provisions for 26 holding presidential preference primary elections when the date of the election is also Mardi Gras.
-These additional provisions include allowing qualified electors in Mobile without regard as to whether the elector will be out of the municipality, county, or state on election day, and to vote on the Wednesday preceding the election day.
+5 In addition, the bill would specify that 6 these expenses are included in the list of election 7 expenses reimbursable by the state retroactive to 8 the February 2008 presidential preference primary 9 election.
+10 11 A BILL 12 TO BE ENTITLED 13 AN ACT 14 15 Regarding election expenses; to make legislative 16 findings; to amend Section 17-16-2, Code of Alabama 1975, as 17 last amended by Act 2011-147, to clarify that certain expenses 18 incurred by counties that recognize Mardi Gras as a county 19 holiday are reimbursable when the date of the presidential 20 preference primary is also Mardi Gras day; and to provide for 21 retroactive effect.
+22 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: 23 Section 1. (a) The Legislature finds that: 24 (1) Section 17-13-100, Code of Alabama 1975, 25 established additional provisions for holding presidential 26 preference primary elections when the date of the election is also Mardi Gras day.
+These additional provisions include allowing qualified electors in Mobile County, Baldwin County, and any other county that recognizes Mardi Gras as a county holiday to vote an absentee ballot without regard as to whether the elector will be out of the municipality, county, or state on election day, and to vote on the Wednesday preceding the election day.